 Single take vs multi-take

 Single take mode means you want to take one motion event at one time.
-In other words, in one super slow-motion video, there will be one and only motion event in super slow-motion video.
+In other words, in one super slow-motion video, there will be one and only motion event in the super slow-mo video.

 Of course, you can shot another super slow-motion video for the subsequent events.